codefellows/seattle-iOS-401d8/01-intro-swift-3/class-2/README.md

 #Week 1 - Class 2
 ##Lab Assignment
-* Write a function that takes in an array of planet names as strings, checks if array contains “Earth”.
+* Write a function that takes in an array of planet names as Strings, checks if array contains “Earth”.
 If it does not, add it.
 Otherwise, do nothing.
 * Using **sort** and **reduce**, create string from the above array sorted alphabetically. **Example Output:** [“Venus”, “Earth”] would produce “Earth Venus”
-* Declare a dictionary of string keys and values.
-Declare a function that takes in a string and searches dictionary for it as a value.
+* Declare a dictionary of String keys, and String values.
+Declare a function that takes in a String and searches dictionary for it as a value.
 * Write a function that counts repeating words in an array of strings, and prints out the count of each

 ##Reading Assignment: